 The Public Policy Team hires two interns per term.
 The public policy team helps to coordinate the Hill and Administration outreach that InterAction’s members engage in from budget and appropriations to humanitarian and development priorities.
 Policy interns play a crucial role on the policy team by assisting with preparing a weekly summary of legislative news, attending Capitol Hill hearings and briefings as needed, researching legislative action that impacts the InterAction alliance and maintaining Congressional databases, in addition to other assignments.
 Ideal candidates will have strong verbal and written communications skills; a background in public policy and/or foreign affairs; and an interest in international development and humanitarian issues.

 The International Advocacy Team hires one intern per term.
 The intern will assist in advocacy and NGO coordination around the G8 and G20 summits, as well as in general member advocacy training.
 Intern duties may include organizing and supporting working group meetings, attending and taking notes at various events and congressional hearings, conducting background research on relevant topics and providing general administrative support.

 The Communications Team hires two interns per term.
 The interns will do a variety of work in such areas as public relations, social media, policy communications, website work and more, gaining a breadth of skills they can take to an entry-level communications position after they graduate.
-Responsibilities vary and may include working on various website projects, public relations tracking and activities to support InterAction initiatives, social media assignments, or assisting with marketing efforts and writing for InterAction’s blog.
+Responsibilities vary and may include working on various website projects, public relations tracking and activities to support InterAction initiatives, social media assignments and assisting with marketing efforts.